BitCurator/bitcurator-access-webtools/docs/README.md

 BitCurator Access Webtools: Disk Image Access for the Web
 ---------------------------------------------------------
-Up-to-date information can be found at:
+General project information can be found at:

 <http://access.bitcurator.net/>

+For build instructions, see the README.md file in the parent directory.

 # License(s)